BiggiePete/Pac-Man/README.md

     cd /Pac-Man/

-Make sure to edit the settings.py file, to include your domain, and any ip addresses in the middle

 From here, all you need to do is :
     docker network create --attachable --subnet 172.240.0.0/16 --gateway 172.240.0.1 deezNuts docker compose up -d